Where can I view my grades?

 How long do I have to complete an incomplete?

 You need to discuss the deadline with your professor who can choose to establish a deadline for you or use the specifications in the Law School Regulations.
-Regulations allow up to one year for completion of the work.
+Regulations allow up to one year (or two semesters) for completion of the work.
 In other words, if you take an incomplete during the fall semester of one year, you normally have through the fall semester of the following year to complete the work.
-So, for instance, if you take an Incomplete in Fall 2010, you have through fall of 2011 to complete the work.

 I've finished my work.
 How do I get a grade?